elenabagnera/CapitalBikesProject/README.md

 * Data folder: contains original data taken from Capital Bikeshare's website and .csv files generated from them
 * Docs folder: contains web content used for building the project's Svelte website
 * site-*.Rmd: Used to produce the individual pages on the website.
 They must knitted and copied to the docs folder when finalized.
+Most files have been merged into these files.
+Allows for easy copying to docs folder via `cp site-\*.html docs/`
 * visualizatiom.Rmd: contains all the visualizations run for EDA
 * lasso, random forest and decision tree contain the code for each individual model
 * Functions R files